Skip to Main Content

 Six Criteria for Selecting the Right Production Partner in Malta

+Here is the layout.
 Malta's film community is small, which means reputation travels fast — both good and bad.
-Choosing the right fixer is a decision that reverberates through every department of your shoot.
-Here are the criteria that matter most when evaluating potential fixers for a Maltese production.
+Choosing the right fixer is a decision that reverberates through each department of your shoot.
+Here are the criteria that matter most when reviewing potential fixers for a Maltese production.

-• Verified experience with productions of similar scale and format — a commercials fixer may not suit a feature film, and vice versa
+• Verified experience with shoots of similar scale and format — a commercials fixer may not suit a feature film, and vice versa

 • A registered Maltese business with production insurance, clear contractual terms, and transparent pricing

-• Established relationships with the Malta Film Commission, Heritage Malta, and the island's crew network
+• Set up relationships with the Malta Film Commission, Heritage Malta, and the island's crew network

-• Fluency in English and ideally Maltese, with responsiveness that matches international production timelines
+• Fluency in English and ideally Maltese, with responsiveness that matches global shoots timelines

-• Contactable references from recent productions who can speak to problem-solving ability and budget accuracy
+• Contactable references from recent shoots who can speak to problem-solving ability and budget accuracy

-• Demonstrated understanding of cash rebate compliance and the administrative requirements of the Malta Film Commission
+• Shown knowing of cash rebates compliance and the administrative needs of the Malta Film Commission

 Evaluating Experience on a Small Island